9 surprising t-shirt and ink color combinations that actually work together

 It’s easy to play by the rules when it comes to t-shirt design.
 There are conventional sets of colors that people would generally agree to go well together.
 But there are loads of less conventional (but equally cool) color options out there that are sure to make your t-shirts look refreshing and original.

-In this blog, we explore some of the lesser used sections of the color spectrum to come up with 9 unique t-shirt/ink color combos that actually work well together.
+In this blog, we explore some of the lesser used sections of the color spectrum to come up with 9 unique t-shirt/ink color combinations that actually work well together.

 1. Olive & Gold

 We’ve seen this color combo countless times on different olive oil containers, but not much on t-shirts.
 If there was any worry that these colors don't translate well though, the photo above should put that to rest.

 This t-shirt color combination somehow pulls off looking both muted and earthy while still adding some shine with the gold foil, making it distinct without being obnoxious.

 2. Orange & Blue

 Orange and blue are complimentary colors on the color wheel, which makes a lot of people think that they’re supposed to pair well together, but that isn’t necessarily true.
 It’d be more accurate to say that they provide balance to each other than to say they look great together.